 The most obvious way to avoid the dangers inherent to night driving is to simply not drive at night – and for long travels to use other forms of transport if they are available.

-While we advise against driving at night, where possible, we recognize that some have to drive at night and cannot delay travel for daytime and good weather.
-In this section we would like to share advice and provide information that may make driving at night a bit safer!
+While we advise against driving at night, where possible, we recognize that some people have to drive at night and cannot delay travel for daytime and good weather.
+In this section we would like to share advice and provide information that may make driving at night a bit safer.

 Why is driving at night so dangerous?